joshuaSweetkindSinger/table_io/README.md

 at their "right edge".
 The SinkFile object is what commands the action.
 It has a run() method that triggers the pipe and begins pulling elements through it to be written to the SinkFile's output file.

+## Usage
+### Using Existing Classes
+Using existing classes is as simple as chaining them together in a pipe, in the manner of the examples above, in order to transform a table from one form to another.
+If your end goal isn't to write out another file, you can break out of the pipe model and just use the end of the pipe as an enumeration to process the table's records in any way you see fit.

+### Creating Your Own Classes
+If you want to create your own pair of Reader and Writer classes, just have them inherit from Reader or Writer, respectively, and implement the each() method in your class, and you're good to go.
+You can use the Delimited::Reade rand Delimited::Writer classes as examples to work from.

 ## Architecture Details